Home / Recipes / Desserts / Cookies & Bars / Italian Almond Cookies

 Ingredients in a white bowl.

-Move to a lightly floured flat surface and knead into a compact ball, wrap in plastic wrap and refrigerate for one hour.
+Move to a lightly floured flat surface and knead into a compact ball, wrap in plastic wrap and refrigerate.

 Remove the dough from the fridge and on a lightly floured flat surface roll into a 1/4 inch thick rectangle, with your favourite cookie cutter cut out cookies.